 Naval staff have reported hearing ghostly voices near their bunks and in isolated work areas of the ship.
 Others have said they have heard someone speak to them, only to turn around and realize they are the only person in the room.

 A common report is that of hearing men’s voices near the sinks in one of the restrooms.
-The voices, although indistinct, are recognisably human and are not coming from any other room.
+The voices, although indistinct, are recognizably human and are not coming from any other room.

 Got something to say about this case?
 Leave a comment or get in touch if you have new information or media you think we should add.